wpilibsuite/sphinxext-pwa/README.md

 **Supported Browsers:** Chrome (Desktop & Mobile), Firefox (Mobile), Safari (iOS).
 Only the standard, non-beta, non-light versions of these browsers are supported.

-**Supported OSes:** iOS >= 15.
+**Supported OSes:** iOS >= 15, iOS 10-14 (excluding 14.1 due to a indexedDB bug) should also work.
 Android >= 6.

 **Installation Time for Offline to Work**: It depends on the website, but a 160MB application takes on average 15 minutes to enable offline support.
+This also changes depending on the device specific implementation.

 **Push Updates**: Because the cache is unique with every deploy, this initializes a redeploy of the entire cache.

-**Cache Timeouts**: iOS PWAs will get their cache purged after 7 days of inactivity.
-Additionally, whenever the user clears their browser cache, it will purge the assets.
+**Cache Timeouts**: Whenever the user clears their browser cache, it will purge the assets.
 It is undetermined at this time if it will retrigger the download of the entire cache.
+Some users have space saving applications that may interfere with this.